microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 sudo ldconfig
 ```

-If no errors occured, you should now have GNU Radio installed!
+If no errors occurred, you should now have GNU Radio installed!

 ### Installing Azure SDR Blocks from Source